 An expert service

 We are experts in using the right formulation for the right environment, taking into account every factor on an individual basis.
-These chemicals are various killing agents, synergisers and insect growth regulators that will attack the insect’s biology on many fronts.
+These chemicals include various killing agents, synergisers and insect growth regulators that will attack the insect’s biology on many fronts.

 Using a spray for professional bed bug removal